Digital image representing Informatica data quality.

 To manage and make better use of all this data, many companies utilize a set of tools collectively referred to as a data stack.
 Put simply, a data stack is a collection of technologies that collect and transform data for use within an organization.

 A modern data stack must be able to ingest data from a variety of both internal and external sources, transform that data into a usable format, and provide users with the tools to extract and analyze that data.
-An effective data stack provides the usable data that companies need to make both day-to-day operating decisions and longer-term strategic plans.
+An effective cloud data stack provides the usable data that companies need to make both day-to-day operating decisions and longer-term strategic plans.

 When implemented properly, a data stack not only makes large volumes of data manageable but also democratizes the use of that data.
 By making data more accessible to more users, a fully functional data stack improves a company’s operational and analytical capabilities.